 For further information, please contact: Brian Johnson (in Regina) at 306-536-1211 or email@example.com Triant Steuart (in Saskatoon) at 306-380-9371 or firstname.lastname@example.org

-I have had the great fortune to have been teaching for over thirty-five years at a College level in Europe and most specifically in Bavaria, Germany.
-I have taught throughout Europe and Russia and at amoung other institutions the "University of Music" Hochschule für Musik in Würzburg where I have been teaching as full tenured Lecturer for Chamber Music from Baroque to Big-Band since 2001 and before from 1983 at the Hermann Zilcher Conservatory for Music.
-Working with students in Baroque ensembles, Chamber Orchestras through to Jazz Combos and Big- Bands has been a great experience for me.
+I have had the great fortune to have been teaching at University level Institutions in Europe and most specifically in Bavaria, Germany for the past 35 and more years.
+I have taught aswell throughout Eastern Europe and Russia.
+The "University of Music" Hochschule für Musik in Würzburg where I have been teaching as full tenured Lecturer for Chamber Music from Baroque to Big-Band since 2001 and before from 1983 at the Hermann Zilcher Conservatory for Music has been my main teaching center.
+Working with students in Baroque and Classical ensembles and Chamber Orchestras and founding the Jazz Department (with students through to Jazz Combos and Big- Bands) has been an added experience for me.

-I am especially proud of last year's (2014) La Tromba Music Jazz-Trumpet Competition, since it was an important part of our new 3 day International Jazz Festival!
+I am especially proud of the 2014 La Tromba Music Jazz-Trumpet Competition, since it was an important part of our new 3 day International Jazz Festival!

 With 3 high-level Professional Concerts and 2 Clinics featuring truly International Stars such as the great "Sir Ack" van Rooyen (Lyrical- Flügelhorn) from Den Haag, Holland and the young "Shooting Star" Benny Brown (Big-Band "Lead" and Modern-Jazz Trumpet) from Edinburgh, Scottland/Hamburg, Germany, this Festival was a huge success.
 Many of those who attended reported to me personally that they enjoyed the very fine music and that they already look forward to our next Jazz Festival concerts!